RAFM MWDs perform first water-confidence training in tri-base, UK

 |0

-This work, RAFM MWDs perform first water-confidence training in tri-base, UK, by Karen Abeyasekere, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, RAFM MWDs perform first water-confidence training in tri-base, UK [Image 16 of 16], by Karen Abeyasekere, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.